Fedor Klimov

 Fedor Alexandrovich Klimov (Фёдор Александрович Климов; born 7 September 1990) is a retired Russian pair skater.
 With partner Ksenia Stolbova, he is the 2014 Olympic silver medalist, the 2014 Olympic champion in the team event, the 2014 World silver medalist, a three-time European medalist (2012 bronze, 2014, 2015 silver), the 2015–16 Grand Prix Final champion, the 2013 Winter Universiade champion, a two-time World Junior medalist (2010 bronze, 2011 silver), and a three-time Russian national champion (2014, 2015, 2017).

 Personal life

 Fedor Alexandrovich Klimov was born on 7 September 1990 in Leningrad (now Saint Petersburg), Russian SFSR, Soviet Union.
 He attended the Lesgaft Academy of Physical Education in Saint Petersburg.

-On 17 June 2022 he married the 2022 Olympic silver medalist in pair skating Evgenia Tarasova.
+On 17 June 2022 he married 2022 Olympic silver medalist pair skater, Evgenia Tarasova.
+The couple welcomed a daughter in October 2025.

 Career

 Early career

 Klimov began skating due to his mother who is a coach at the Figure Skating Academy in Saint Petersburg.
 He placed 9th in men's singles at the 2007 Russian Junior Championships.

 Although initially not interested in pair skating, he made the switch on his coach's advice when he was 16.
 His coach, Natalia Golubeva, paired him with Maria Chashina, who was also switching from singles.

 Klimov and his next partner, Alexandra Malakhova, placed 8th at the Russian Junior Championships in January 2009.